input-output-hk/peras-design/docs/reports/tech-report-1.md

 * Votes are broadcast to other nodes through network diffusion.
 * If a block gains more than a certain threshold of votes (from the same round), a so-called _quorum_ ($\tau$), it gets extra weight $B$ (where each block has a base weight of 1).
 Since nodes always select the heaviest chain (as opposed to the longest chain in Praos), these blocks with extra weight accelerate settlement of all blocks before them.
 * A set of votes (from the same round) can be turned into a short certificate.
 Certificates are needed during the cool-down period (see below), but they can also be broadcast to nodes that are catching up.
 * If a quorum is not reached in a round, the protocol enters a cool-down period, in order to heal from the “damage” that could result from adversarial strategies centered around withholding adversarial votes.
 During the cool-down, voting is suspended, and block producers include information required to coordinate the restart (the latest known certificate) in their blocks.
-The duration of the cool-down period is roughly equal to $k$ + $B$, where $k$ is the settlement parameter of Praos (e.g. 2160 blocks as of the time of this writing).
+The duration of the cool-down period is roughly equal to the number of slots equivalent to produce *k* + *B* blocks, where *k* is the settlement parameter of Praos.

 ### Certificates